artktec/freewili_docs/documentation/howitworks.md

 Hooking up A Number
 -------------------
 Having a Number call into Freewili is a process that needs to happen with your DID provider.
 Just add SIP forwarding to the phone number of your choice.
 Forward the number to sip.freewili.com or the IP address 75.101.139.0

+> TwiML is a trademark of Twilio.
+Twilio is a registered trademark of Twilio Inc. All rights reserved.
+All rights Respected.